Introduction

 Not all parties matter.
 Some are more symbolic than functional in 2025 — especially category parties with a huge number of sellers.

-How does sharing listings help in 2025?
+How does sharing listings aid in 2025?

 Sharing still helps — but differently than it did in 2020–2022.